kundanyadav/TradingInsight/FeatureRequirement/FeatureRequirement.md

         - Portfolio information (margins, cash etc) and current positions, option chain and other trading related live data.
         - API's to get stock news, financial results and web search access.
     2. Market analyst agent:
         - This is an LLM based engine which can use MCP server to research and form a sentiment/mood (how likely is it for something to go up or down).
-This agent needs to take the role of a seasoned professional equity research analyst with years of experience in financial markets.
+        - This agent needs to take the role of a seasoned professional equity research analyst with years of experience in financial markets.
         - It needs to be able to do the research for either a requsted stock, sector (nifty, banking, auto, IT etc) or whole market and base it's research on having a short term (less than 1 month) and medium term (1-3 months) time horizon.
         - It should always consider wider market sentiment, stock specific and sector sentiment while forming the overall sentiment/mood.
         - while researching for any specific stock please looks at their
             - quarterly financial results and analyse them to see trend and immidiate effect also compare it to market/street expectations as this highly impacts stock movement in following few days after the results are announced.
             - Do a web search to find relevant news on the stock, sector or news that might impact overall market.
+            - look at intrinsic value if the stock and determin if it's overvalued or undervalued.
+            - research social media for sentiments and analyst ratings.
             - consider other factors that equity analysts do for making an openion.
         - Self access your sentiment openion to improve iteratively.
         - when returning your sentiment/mood analysis response be very clear and provide short summary and also include how confident your are in your openion/sentiment.